MohammedSehweil/Arabic_QA_system/README.md

 # Arabic_QA_system
-The graduation project for Maher, Ziad, and Assel
+The graduation project of Maher, Ziad, and Assel

+Under the supervision of Dr Khader and Dr Aziz.